Table of Contents

 4. Leica Zeno GG04 ($4,900.00) – High Accuracy Design with Smart Device Integrations

 The benefit of using the Leica Zeno gg04 is that it offers users an industry-leading 555 channel tracking power through portable devices such as mobile phones.
-It is even better than it is compatible with the variations of android, windows, and intelligent apple devices.
+It is even better than compatible with the variations of android, windows, and intelligent apple devices.

 - It can be used with a Bluetooth connection